-On October 17, 2019, exposed asphalt debris and tar fragments were found and removed during the site inspection of AOC C-00-041.
+On October 10, 2023, exposed asphalt debris and tar fragments were found and removed during the site inspection of AOC C-00-041.
 Asphalt or tar was removed only if it was visible at the surface and involved no excavation or significant soil disturbance.
-The majority of material found and removed within AOC C-00-041 was asphalt debris (Figures 2.0-1 and 4.2-1).
-A few pieces of tar were found and removed in only one location within AOC C-00-041 (Figure 4.2-2).
-The tar pieces were less than 3 in. in length and 1 in. in width and were less than 0.25 in. thick.
-The asphalt pieces ranged in size from less than an inch up to several feet in length and 6 in. in width.
+The majority of material found and removed within AOC C-00-041 was asphalt debris (Figures 2.0-2 and 4.2-1).
+A few pieces of tar were found and removed from the same location within AOC C-00-041 as in 2019 (Figure 4.2-2).
+The tar pieces were less than 3 in. long, 1 in. wide, and less than 0.25 in. thick.
+The asphalt pieces ranged in size from less than 1 in. to 1 ft. long and up to 6 in. wide.
 Asphalt and tar pieces were collected in buckets and transferred to the bed of a pickup truck.
-A total of 820 lb of primarily asphalt debris was removed from within and directly adjacent to AOC C-00-041.
-While the total weight for asphalt collection slightly increased compared with the prior removal, the quantity of material decreased.
-This is due to the overall collection of asphalt pieces being larger than the prior removal.
-The larger pieces of asphalt were predominantly discovered towards the end of the channel along AOC C-00-041 in the highly eroded banks before the tributary reaches the main Rendija Canyon drainage.
-Figure 2.0-1 highlights the two predominant locations where asphalt was collected and the varied sizes of asphalt that were observed at each area.
-The asphalt and tar removed was transferred to the LAC Eco Station and recycled.
-Figures 4.2-1 through 4.2-6 are photographs of asphalt and tar collection activities.
+The total quantity of material removed, approximately two-thirds of a 55-gal. drum, was less than the quantity removed in 2021 (three-quarters of a 55-gal. drum) and in 2019 (one and one-half 55-gal. drums).
+Overall, the pieces were similar in size to those from prior asphalt removals.
+As in 2019, larger pieces of asphalt were predominantly discovered towards the end of the channel along AOC C-00-041 in the highly eroded banks before the tributary reaches the main Rendija Canyon drainage.
+Figure 2.0-1 highlights the two primary locations where asphalt was collected and the varied sizes of asphalt that were observed at each area.
+The asphalt and tar removed were containerized for disposition at the LAC Eco Station for recycling.
+Figures 4.2-1 through 4.2-4 are photographs of asphalt and tar samples and collection activities.

-4.3 Individual Permit Erosion Control Best Management Practice
+4.3 Individual Permit Erosion Control Best Management Practices

-In March of 2016, storm water erosion controls were installed upstream of storm water sampler R-SMA-1 to address headcutting erosion near the site of the former asphalt batch plant within AOC C-00-041.
-The work was performed under the U.S. Environmental Protection Agency National Pollutant Discharge Elimination System Individual Permit (IP) for Los Alamos National Laboratory.
-The additional controls installed consist of riprap areas and turf reinforcement matting in accordance with IP storm water and erosion control construction specifications.
+In March of 2016, stormwater erosion controls were installed upstream of stormwater sampler R-SMA-1 to address headcutting erosion near the site of the former asphalt batch plant within AOC C-00-041.
+The work was performed under the U.S. Environmental Protection Agency National Pollutant Discharge Elimination System Individual Permit (IP) for LANL.
+The additional controls consist of riprap areas and turf reinforcement matting in accordance with IP stormwater and erosion-control construction specifications.
 Excavated soils were placed within the boundary of AOC C-00-041.
 The riprap controls installed at R-SMA-1 are shown in Figure 2.0-1.

-Work crews were directed to collect, track, and report the volume of asphalt encountered during construction activities.
-No asphalt was removed from AOC C-00-041 during construction of the storm water erosion controls.
+Work crews were directed to collect, track, and report the volume of any asphalt encountered during construction activities.
+No asphalt was removed from AOC C-00-041 during construction of the stormwater erosion controls.